pushchain/push-chain-node/push-node-manager/README.md

 # Push Node Manager 🚀

-Run a Push Chain validator node in minutes with our simple one-line installer.
+Run a Push Chain node in minutes with our simple one-line installer.
+Whether you want to run a validator or just a full node, we've got you covered!

 ## 🎯 Quick Start Guide